AbdelrahmanElayashy/GUI-Template-GSA/README.md

 # Overview

 App Customizer is GUI interface to create new app for new customer faster and simpler.
-Within it, you can add text/image service or new template
+Within it, you can add text/image Azure service or new template

 # Platform and Tools